-“This was an early highlight of my career,” says Dennis.
-“I worked on thermal analysis of the contractor-designed central receivers for the power plant, providing independent analyses of the various designs for Sandia.
+“This was an early highlight of my career,” said Dennis.
+“I worked on the thermal analysis of the contractor-designed central receivers for the power plant, providing independent analyses of the various designs for Sandia.
 For someone right out of school, this was pretty exciting, especially having the opportunity to eventually go up on top of the tower and see the project firsthand.”

-After three years at Sandia, Dennis was back in school at Stanford University to earn his Ph.D. in mechanical engineering through Sandia’s doctoral studies program.
+After three years at Sandia, Dennis was back in school at Stanford University to earn his Ph.D. in mechanical engineering through Sandia’s Doctoral Studies Program.
 When he graduated in 1982, he began working in the CRF, which was still in its early years.

-“I didn’t have an extensive background in combustion at the time, so for the first few years I worked pretty frantically to come up to speed in the field and contribute to the programs,” Dennis recalls.
+“I didn’t have an extensive background in combustion at the time, so for the first few years I worked pretty frantically to come up to speed in the field and contribute to the programs,” Dennis recalled.
 “It was a very exciting and dynamic time.”

 In 1989, he became manager of the Combustion Applications Department, a position he held for two years before returning to research full-time.
-“I was thinking about management early in my career, so when an opportunity came up to become acting manager, I took it,” he explains.
+“I was thinking about management early in my career, so when an opportunity came up to become acting manager, I took it,” he explained.
 “That turned into two years.
 I enjoyed it, but I also realized I wanted more to my technical career and to continue pursuing research.”

 Lyle Pickett took over this research when Dennis returned to the role of manager of the Engine Combustion Research Department in 2002.
 Lyle also formed the Engine Combustion Network (ECN) in response to the increasing demand from the combustion community for the fundamental fuel-spray research that Dennis and his research team, which included Lyle, had developed over the prior decade.
 Initially, the ECN’s purpose was to provide the Sandia database to the external community via the web; it has since gone on to become the focal point for global collaboration among experimental and computational researchers in engine combustion.

-“He has excelled at all aspects of managing the department,” says John Dec.
+“He excelled at all aspects of managing the department,” said John Dec.
 “His leadership allowed us to keep a strong focus on our research.
 Moreover, he made it a priority to be available as a mentor and to promote the careers of those whom he managed, through various internal and external award nominations and to ensure that people were promoted within Sandia as their accomplishments warranted.”

 Dennis describes this role as a mentor and guide to staff and technologists as a highlight of his time as a manager.
 “I think this was one of my strongest points as a manager,” he says.
 “And now the work that consumed much of my career is in good hands.
 I have every confidence that Paul Miles will take this department in new directions with significant new accomplishments and continued excellence.”